splunk/public-o11y-docs/sp-oncall/spoc-integrations/slack-integration-guide.rst

 .. image:: /_images/spoc/Slack-VO-Sucess.png
    :alt: Authentication success

-Splunk On-Call web interface Settings
+Splunk On-Call web interface settings
 ---------------------------------------

 From the web UI, you can configure aspects of the integration.
 For example, you can select a Slack channel you'd like to integrate with and control the message notifications from Splunk On-Call to Slack.